Subbacha/Subbacha/README.md

 - 👋 Hi, I’m @Subbacha
 - 👀 I’m interested in learning code behavior
 - 🌱 I’m currently learning kubernetes
-- 💞️ I’m looking to collaborate on Telco cloud, 5G, Edge Deloyments.
+- 💞️ I’m looking to collaborate on Telco cloud, 5G, Edge
-- 📫 you can reach me at syed@cedsys.com
+- 📫 you can reach me at @subbacha

 <!---
 Subbacha/Subbacha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.